YaWK/yawk.io/README.md

 Developing a big tool like this <u>takes truely a certain amount of time</u>.
 Most of the time I am working on it from eight to twelve hours per day.
 This is needed to get a full-working product, not just a prototype.
 There are many things implemented yet.
 You can watch the complete feature list here: http://yawk.io/features but a lot more is still ahead.
 Please overview upcoming goals here: http://roadmap.yawk.io

 <h4>Help me get to the goals of this lifetime-project</h4>
 Developing this is a full-time job.
-As everyone else, I need to earn money to achieve my life. <b>Donating to this project will help me feed the hungry family members and make me able to take care and achieve the goals of this project.</b> I like to hold on to 'doing what I really like to' but without financial help I won't be able to keep on doing this on a long-term sight.
+As everyone else, I need to earn money to make my life. <b>Donating to this project will feed my hungry family members and will help me to achieve the goals of this project.</b> I'd like to hold on to <i>'doing what I really like to'</i> but without financial help I won't be able to keep on doing this on a long-term sight.
 Therefore, I'll appreciate your help.
 Your donation allows me to stay focused on this project, keep short release cycles and gives me the freedom to keep on programming all day and all of the night.

 <h4>Possibilities to support and fund this project</h4>
-So please if you can, take a overview at the funding platform: http://funding.yawk.io and get more Information how you can contribute to this project.
+So please if you can, take an overview at the funding platform: http://funding.yawk.io and get more Information on how you can contribute to this project.
 Your help keep this project alive and active.
 Supporters also may observe my patreon page: http://patreon.com as well as the kickstarter campaign: http://kickstarter.com Of course, you can donate via PayPal if you like the project.

 <h2>What do we got for now?</h2>
 <h3>Feature Overview</h3>